tldr-pages/tldr/pages/linux/systemd-inhibit.md

 # systemd-inhibit

-> Prohibit system from entering certain power states
+> Prohibit system from entering certain power states.
 > Inhibitor locks may be used to block or delay system sleep and shutdown requests as well as automatic idle handling.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-inhibit.html>.

-- Lists all active inhibition locks instead of acquiring one:
+- List all active inhibition locks instead of acquiring one:

 `systemd-inhibit --list`